hundeo:

 Characteristics

-The Hollandse Herdershond was recognized by the FCI as an independent dog breed in 1960.
-It is listed in Group 1, Section 1 in the Standard List under number 223.
-In 2012, the Hollandse Herdershond was accepted by the American Kennel Club (AKC).
+The Dutch Shepherd was recognized as an independent breed by the FCI in 1960.
+It is listed in the standard list in Group 1, Section 1 under number 223.
+In 2012, the Dutch Shepherd was accepted into the American Kennel Club (AKC).

-The medium sized, well muscled Hollandse Herdershond is of medium weight.
-His build is strong and well proportioned.
+The Dutch Shepherd is medium-sized and well-muscled.
+Its body is strong and well proportioned.
 The large ears are erect and very mobile.
-The head shape is rather elongated and the forehead is low.
-The medium sized, dark and almond shaped eyes are slightly slanted.
+The head shape is elongated with a low forehead.
+The medium-sized, dark and almond-shaped eyes are slightly slanted.

-There are three coat varieties: Longhair, Shorthair or Roughhair.
-Shorthair or longhair dogs are silver or gold tabby.
-As color shades can be very light to medium or very dark.
-Rough-haired dogs can also be blue-gray, pepper or salt.
+There are three coat varieties: Longhair, shorthair and roughhair.
+Short-haired or long-haired dogs are silver or golden brindle.
+The color shades can be very light to medium or very dark.
+Wire-haired dogs can also be blue-grey, pepper or salt-colored.

-This dog breed shows a lively nature as well as an intelligent expression.
-The Hollandse Herdershond is considered faithful and reliable.
-He is always attentive and alert.
-He likes to work with his owner as a herding dog with great perseverance.
-Independently, he performs all the tasks assigned to him.
+This dog breed has a lively nature and an intelligent expression.
+The Dutch Shepherd is considered loyal and reliable.
+It is always alert and watchful.
+As a herding dog, it enjoys working with its owner with perseverance.
+It independently carries out all tasks assigned to it.

-The Hollandse Herdershond is considered a late bloomer.
-He is really mature and characterful only at the age of three or four years.
-The temperamental dog breed needs a consistent and sensitive education.
-However, the sensitive Hollandse Herdershond does not tolerate a hard hand or unfair treatment.
-With a trusting and emotional bond, he is obedient and enormously capable.
-He shows this especially in dog sports or in joint activities, such as jogging, cycling or exciting games in nature.
+The Dutch Shepherd is considered to be late maturing.
+It is only fully grown and stable in character at three to four years of age.
+This spirited breed needs consistent and sensitive training.
+However, the sensitive Dutch Shepherd cannot tolerate a hard hand or unfair treatment.
+With a trusting and emotional bond, it is obedient and extremely efficient.
+He shows this above all in dog sports or during joint activities such as jogging, cycling or exciting games in nature.

 As a reliable and lovable companion, he is suitable for family life.
-He likes to play with children if they treat him respectfully.
-His protective instinct includes the family surrounding him.
-Friendly family or acquaintances are greeted by him.
+He enjoys playing with children if they treat him with respect.
+His protective instinct includes his family.
+He greets friends and acquaintances in a friendly manner.

 Coat care: